marcelm/cutadapt/doc/guide.rst

 adapter.
 But no matter how you specify multiple adapter sequences, remember that only the best matching adapter is trimmed from each read.

-When cutadapt has multiple adapter sequences to work with, either specified explicitly on the command line or via a FASTA file, it decides in the following way which adapter should be trimmed:
+When Cutadapt has multiple adapter sequences to work with, either specified explicitly on the command line or via a FASTA file, it decides in the following way which adapter should be trimmed: